-If you believe a patient may be diverting a medication, he or she should be notified to come in to the office between scheduled appointments for a random pill count.
-This is one reason that it is of vital importance that a random pill count be part of the Physician-Patient Informed Consent and Treatment Agreement and be reviewed with the patient at the time the agreement is signed.
-If a random pill count reveals medication quantities that fall short of amounts expected from prescribing instructions, it is vital to perform at that exact point in time a urine drug screen with confirmation.
-If the patient's UDS confirmation is negative for the prescribed opioid, it is very strong evidence that the patient is diverting, and it is safe to stop prescribing.
-If the UDS conformation comes back with the appropriate medication in the patient's urine, but the random pill count is short, it is highly likely that the patient is either taking more medication than prescribed, or the patient is taking some of the medication but is diverting a portion of the prescription.
-At this point, a conversation with the patient should occur.
-If the patient is over-taking the medication, it may be a good idea to seek a pain management consultation to get a reassessment of the true pain generator(s).
-If you believe the patient is diverting or abusing medication, a referral to an addiction specialist is in order.
-If you have strong evidence that the patient is diverting opioid medication, the medication should be discontinued and alternative treatments initiated.
-If the physician believes the diversion represents a significant risk to public health, consideration should be given to reporting the individual to law enforcement or asking the NCCSRS for assistance.
+If you believe a patient may be diverting a medication, call them to come in to the 6 office between scheduled appointments.
+It is of vital importance that a random pill 7 count be part of the Physician-Patient Informed Consent and Treatment 8 Agreement.
+Random pill counts should not be part of Informed Consent and 9 Treatment Agreements but should be reviewed with the patient at the time the 10 agreement is signed.
+If a random pill count reveals medication quantities that fall 11 short of amounts expected from prescribing instructions, it is vital to perform at 12 that exact point in time a urine drug screen with confirmation.
+If the patient's UDS 13 confirmation is negative for the prescribed opioid, it is very strong evidence that 14 the patient is diverting, and it is safe to stop prescribing.
+If the UDS conformation 15 comes back with the appropriate medication in the patient's urine, but the random 16 pill count is short, it is highly likely that the patient is either taking more 17 medication than prescribed, or the patient is taking some of the medication but is 18 diverting a portion of the prescription.
+At this point, a conversation with the 19 patient should occur.
+If the patient is over-taking the medication, it may be a good 20 idea to seek a pain management consultation to get a reassessment of the true pain 21 22 generator(s).
+If you believe the patient is diverting and/or abusing a referral to an addiction specialist is in order.
+23

-A list of items that should raise the physician's awareness about the possibility that a patient is seeking opioid medications for reasons other than legitimate pain relief includes:
+A list of items that should raise the physician's awareness about the possibility that a patient is diverting medications includes:

-Suspicious history:
+28 Suspicious history:

-- Patient referred is already taking controlled substances; especially combinations of narcotics, muscle relaxants, use of sedative/hypnotics - Soft diagnosis perhaps based solely on chief complaint - Multiple doctors and pain physicians in the past - Patient travelled out of the way to come to your clinic - Solicitous behavior frequently heard: "You're the best.
-I always wanted to come to you." - No past medical records; unable to obtain records from "referring doctor" - Patient brings records that look old, tattered or suspicious in some other way - Patient asks for a specific controlled substance (example: prefers Lortab® over Norco)
+25 30 • Patient referred is already taking controlled substances; especially 31 combinations of narcotics, muscle relaxants, use of sedative/hypnotics 32 Soft diagnosis - perhaps based solely on chief complaint 33 • Multiple doctors and pain physicians in the past 34 • Patient travelled out of the way to come to your clinic 35 • Solicitous behavior frequently heard: "You're the best.
+I always 36 wanted to come to you."
+37 • No past medical records; unable to obtain records from "referring 38 doctor"